Steve Riley and the Mamou Playboys: History

-Steve Riley and the Mamou Playboys started in 1988 by Steve Riley and David Greely.
-They have been very prolific with more than 10 CD's almost exclusively in Cajun French.
-Their style has grown from exclusively traditional music of Riley's mentors Dewey Balfa, Belton Richard, and Walter Mouton to a more personal style that still has a distinctively Cajun sound.
+Steve Riley and the Mamou Playboys was founded in 1988 by Steve Riley and David Greely.
+Since then, they have released 18 albums, including live albums and holiday specials, almost exclusively in Cajun French.
+Their style has grown from exclusively traditional music of Riley's mentors Dewey Balfa, Belton Richard, and Walter Mouton, to a more personal style that still has a distinctively Cajun sound.

 They released a 'Best of' compilation album in 2008, which featured some of their greatest hits.

 David Greely retired from the band due to hearing problems.
 His last performance was the 2011 Mardi Gras dance in Eunice, Louisiana.
-In June 2022 David Greely was back playing with the band.
+In June 2022, David Greely was back playing with the band.

 Awards

-Steve Riley and the Mamou Playboys have been nominated for two Grammy Awards in The Best Traditional Folk Album category, one Grammy nomination was for Trace of Time for Best Traditional Folk Album, and the second was for Bon Rêve in 2004.
+Steve Riley and the Mamou Playboys have been nominated for two Grammy Awards in the Best Traditional Folk Album category, one Grammy nomination was for Trace of Time for Best Traditional Folk Album, and the second was for Bon Rêve in 2004.